 The effects of Dysport are temporary, as the body naturally metabolizes the product over time.
 For most patients, Dysport will last for about 4 to 6 months.
 You may have repeated maintenance injections to continue seeing the effects of Dysport.
 Some patients may see accumulative effects of repeated injections, with results lasting up to 8 to 10 months for some.

 The goal of Dysport injections, as well as any procedure performed at the Deschamps-Braly Clinic, is to give you a refreshed and rejuvenated yet natural-looking appearance; we pride ourselves on leaving our patients feeling like “themselves, but better.”
-Our Dysport injections are expertly placed to enhance your features.
+Our Dysport injections are carefully and precisely placed to enhance your features.

 Excessive sweating in the underarms and palms, known as “hyperhidrosis,” can be treated with Dysport injections.
 Just as the product blocks the nerves to muscles responsible for wrinkles, Dysport can be used to block the nerves that trigger the production of sweat.
 The treatment may be useful for patients who see no relief of their excessive sweating using strong antiperspirants or other medications.
 The effects of Dysport for hyperhidrosis can last for 7 months to a year.